vapoursynth/vapoursynth/doc/gpufilters.rst

 ballot/shuffle/rotate including extended types, integer dot product, variable pointers, the dynamic indexing set, push descriptors, maintenance5 module-less pipeline creation, timeline semaphores and synchronization2.
-The precise list lives with VSVulkanHostImport in :doc:`api/vsvulkan4.h`.
+The precise list lives in the VSVulkan4.h header.
 Two capabilities are optional and must be queried: ``shaderFloat16`` (half precision arithmetic) and ``hostImageCopy``.
 Everything else that is optional in Vulkan is simply
 absent: core devices enable no extensions, and vendor specific paths cannot